-spring 2010 and earlier offerings of the course is available via PDF files accessible under the "History" section at the end of this page.
-Throughout the spring 2011 quarter, this "Announcements" section will alert you to significant additions or changes to the ECE 252B Web page.
+2012/03/23: Welcome to the Web page for the graduate course ECE 252B in spring 2012.
+Information on the spring 2011 and earlier offerings of the course is available via PDF files accessible under the "History" section at the end of this page.
+Throughout the spring 2012 quarter, this "Course Announcements" section will alert you to significant additions or changes to the ECE 252B Web page.